DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/editing/allowTimeZoneEditing.md

 Specifies whether users can edit appointment time zones.

 ---
-If this option is enabled, the appointment details form is extended with drop-down menus that specify the start and end time zones and regions:
+If this property is enabled, the appointment details form is extended with drop-down menus that specify the start and end time zones and regions:

 ![DevExtreme Scheduler with enabled time zone editing](/images/UiWidgets/scheduler-time-zone-editing.png)